CEDA Frequently Asked Questions

 Are there any eligibility requirements to participate?

-Yes, to qualify for the program, your project must be in the early design phase, located in a PG&E, SCE, SoCalGas, or SDG&E service territory, and meet specific criteria for energy efficiency.
-Projects should be new construction or major alterations and require that the project owner pays the Public Purpose Program surcharge.
-Learn more about detailed eligibility criteria here.
+Yes, to qualify for the program, your project must be located in a PG&E, SCE, SoCalGas, or SDG&E service territory and meet specific criteria for energy efficiency.
+Projects should be new construction or qualifying major alterations, and the project owner must pay the Public Purpose Program surcharge.

 How long does the CEDA process take?